 Its environment rating is 'good'.
 It has set a science-based target to reduce greenhouse gas emissions generated from its own operations and supply chain and it is on track to meet its target.
 It has a policy approved by CanopyStyle to prevent deforestation of ancient and endangered forests in its supply chain.
 It uses few eco-friendly materials.
 It reduces chromium and other hazardous chemicals from the leather tanning processes.

 Its animal rating is 'not good enough'.
 It has a robust policy to ensure animal welfare in its supply chain.
-It uses leather, down, fur, angora, exotic animal hair and exotic animal skin.
+It uses leather, down, angora and exotic animal hair.
 It states that it sources wool from non-mulesed sheep.
 It traces most animal products to the first stage of production.

 Balenciaga is rated 'It's a start' overall.